iwilfried/Flutter-Flashcards-Portrait-PWA/README.md

 ![add domain](https://user-images.githubusercontent.com/95560640/149626554-b4c1cc66-8f2a-45bd-bfc2-d4fce2a89959.png)

 14. The PWA created and show you link.
-Type that link into your bowser, then you have app on your browser.
+Type that link into your browser, then you have app on your browser.

 ![done](https://user-images.githubusercontent.com/95560640/149626556-a33b5d18-6a46-4997-8808-1641405c1613.png)